johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 136.0.3240.71 (iOS): May 12, 2025

-Fixed various bugs, general updates, new enhancements.
+Fixed various bugs and performance issues.

 ## Version 136.0.3240.64 (Android): May 11, 2025

-Fixed various bugs, general updates, new enhancements.
+Fixed various bugs and performance issues.

 ## Version 136.0.3240.61 (iOS): May 8, 2025